-After the temporary two-year period, you must become a permanent resident, or hit the road.
+After the temporary two-year period, you must become a permanent resident or hit the road.
 To qualify as a permanent resident, you may not have been out of the country for more than 180 days during the previous year.
 As I mentioned, there are special visas and programs available to entrepreneurs.

 Note that while Chile does not require a background check for most applicants, they do require a background check for citizens of Colombia, Dominican Republic, and Peru.
+These next two countries are not as clear-cut as Mexico, Chile, and Colombia, who never ask for background checks.